-Forgive me if this question is silly but I am new to the home buying as FTB of a two bedroom flat in Lake.
-Do I pick up the keys to the property on the completion date from my conveyancer?
+This question may be naive but I am unexperienced as FTB of a ground floor flat in Lake.
+Do I receive the keys to the property on completion from my lawyer?
 If so, I will find a High Street conveyancing solicitor in Lake?

-On the day of completion you do not need to go to the conveyancers office in Lake.
-Your solicitors will electronically transfer the purchase money to the seller's solicitors, and once they have received this, you should be invited to collect the keys from the selling Agents and move into your new home.
-This tends to happen between 1 and 3pm.
+On the day of completion you do not need to attend the conveyancers office in Lake.
+Your solicitors will electronically transfer the purchase money to the seller's lawyers, and once they have received this, you will be invited to pick up the keys from the property Agents and start moving into the property.
+This tends to happen early afternoon.

 I am currently in the process of buying my council flat in Lake.
 I have a mortgage offer with HSBC.
 Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should have one.
 Any advice?